MadStats/reflections-on-presentations-kzhang244/README.md

 What were aspects of the presentation that you liked: model diagnostics is sufficient.
 What were aspects of the presentations for which you had concerns or questions:
-The thesis could be more argumentative.
+The thesis could be more argumentative. overploting